hejohns/hejohns.github.io/_posts/darcs.md

 I needed to `sed` (or more precisely  `darcs convert export | perl -pe 's#refs/heads/trunk#refs/heads/trunk#g' | (cd ../hejohns.github.io_git-mirror/ && git fast-import)`) to import into the correct git branch.

+NOTE: Should be "refs/heads/**master**#reds/heads/trunk".
+I don't know why but it keeps showing up as trunk twice when I export